If you've had COVID-19, you should still get vaccinated. Here's why.

 That’s because most of the multiple vaccines being developed don’t contain the whole SARS-CoV-2 virus.
 They have either the genetic instructions to produce one component of the virus (usually the spike protein located on the surface of the virus) or they contain a synthetic version of that protein alone.
 The spike protein alone cannot cause COVID-19 infection.
 You also need to know that, while the new vaccines are safe and have very high efficacy rates, you can still get COVID-19 just before or after your shot(s).
 It takes time for your body to build up immunity.

-Until we get this pandemic under control, remember to wear your mask, stay 6 feet away from others, wash your hands at least 20 seconds and get a vaccine when it becomes available to you.
+Until we get this pandemic under control, remember to wear your mask, stay 6 feet away from others, wash your hands at least 20 seconds and get a vaccine.
 Working together, we can help stop the spread of COVID-19.

 Dr. Carlos Malvestutto is an assistant professor in the division of infectious diseases at The Ohio State University Wexner Medical Center.